felixbuenemann/registry-ldap-auth/README.md

 You need a valid SSL certificate.
 It must be known by a trusted CA!
 No self-signed ones are allowed.
 Theoretically you could also use self-signed certificates.
 Therefore the Docker daemon need to be started with the *--insecure-registry* command line parameter.
 But this is not recommended.

-If you want to use an LDAP host that is not represented by a Docker container you might want to have a look at the [Docker ambassador pattern](https://docs.docker.com/articles/ambassador_pattern_linking/).
+If you plan to use an LDAP host that is not represented by a Docker container you might want to have a look at the [Docker ambassador pattern](https://docs.docker.com/articles/ambassador_pattern_linking/).

 ## Installation